Labraheeler

 A Labraheeler loves being a part of an active household.
 This dog loves to run around and play games.
 They make amazing family pets.
 However, they also love attention, so they probably won’t be happy to see you leave them alone.

-The nature of a Labraheeler is good and they can bond well with the owners.
+The nature of a Labraheeler is good and they can bond well with their owners.
 They are very loving and affectionate.
-They have a loyal personality, and they will do what they need to in the name of protecting their family as a watchdog for them.
+They have loyal personalities, and they will do what they need to in the name of protecting their family as a watchdog for them.

-They must be introduced into a social circle early on in life for them to develop good habits and to be able to have train easily.
+They must be socialized early on in life for them to develop good habits and to be able to train easily.
 They would get along with you in no time and are especially affectionate towards children.

 Around children, their energy levels are to be monitored as they can sometimes get very rough and can eventually end up hurting little ones in your house.